Peperito/Super-fighter-JS/README.md

 - Adding Auto-Block

+- Create AI for enemy

+- Created new Frames on Hit to balance the game

 ### To be done

-- Create AI for enemy

-- Freeze character while Taking Damage
+- Add Stun lock (less frames on block)

+- Add custom block animation

 - Create Super Attack with custom animation

+- Improve AI